 Eviction cannot take place on a Sunday or Holiday.
 The sheriff or constable must be present.
-The landlord is not responsible for notifying the tenant of the timing of the eviction but doing so will give the tenant the opportunity to remove personal property.
-Tenant is responsible for all property removed from the
+The landlord is not responsible for notifying the tenant of the timing of the eviction, but doing so will give the tenant the opportunity to remove personal property.
+The tenant is responsible for all property removed from the premises.